pub struct Uart { /* private fields */ }Expand description

 pub fn is_write_blocking(&self) -> bool

-is configured to block when needed.
+Returns true if write is configured to block when needed.

 sourcepub fn set_read_mode(&mut self, min_length: u8, timeout: Duration) -> Result<()>